Evangelos Zappas: Revival of the Olympic Games

 The idea of reviving the ancient Olympic Games had been raised from time to time during the early and mid 19th century, inspired to a certain degree by romanticism and patriotism.
 In 1833, the romantic poet Panagiotis Soutsos, in his work Dialogue of the Dead, proposed the revival of the Games in the newly formed Greek state, as part of the revival of ancient Greek tradition.
 In 1852, archaeologist Ernst Curtius stated during a lecture that the Olympic events would be revived.

 Zappas was notably inspired by Panagiotis Soutsos and resolved to revive this ancient tradition through his own efforts and resources.
+Jim Resiler argues that Zappas was an ardent Greek nationalist influenced by the writings of Soutsos.
 In early 1856, he sent a letter through diplomatic channels to King Otto of Greece, offering to fund the revival of the Olympic Games, and to provide cash prizes to the victors.
 However, this initiative was not without opposition.
 There was wide belief among some Greek politicians that athletic games were a throwback to ancient times, unsuited to the modern era.
 Alexandros Rizos Rangavis, the Greek foreign minister and head of the conservative anti-athletics lobby in Athens, suggested an industrial and agricultural exposition instead of an athletics event.
 For months there was no official answer from the Greek state.
 In July 1856, an article in the Greek press by Panagiotis Soutsos made Zappas's proposal widely known to the public and triggered a series of events.
 King Otto agreed to the organization of athletics competitions at four-year intervals, with Zappa's full sponsorship, to coincide with industrial and agricultural expositions.
 As a result, Zappas provided the Greek government with the necessary financial resources to establish an Olympic Trust Fund.

 On 15 November 1859, the first Olympic Games was held in a city square in central Athens.
 These athletic contests were the first Olympic Games of modern times with the provenance of ancient Greek roots and the intention of using an, as yet unready, ancient Greek stadium.
 That stadium, the Panathenaic Stadium, was first used for a modern Olympic Games in 1870 and for the first time since the ancient Panathenaic and Olympic Games.
 The athletes competed in a variety of disciplines, similar to that of the ancient Olympic Games: running, discus, javelin throwing, wrestling, jumping, and pole climbing.

-Zappas left a fortune for the funding of future Olympiads to be held at the Panathenian stadium.
+Zappas left a fortune for the funding of future Olympiads to be held at the Panathenaic stadium.
 He died in 1865.
 His immense fortune was used for the construction of permanent sporting facilities in Athens, as well as for the continuation of the Olympiad.
 He also instructed on the building of the Zappeion exhibition and conference center, which is named in his honour and that of his cousin Konstantinos Zappas.